top of page

 The Lover Archetype: Aliveness, Connection, and Sensitivity

 The Lover is the archetype of embodiment and intimacy.
 He connects us to pleasure, emotion, beauty, and relationship.
 Through the Lover, life feels meaningful and worth living.
+When the Lover is suppressed, we often feel numb, disconnected, or emotionally distant.
+Conversely, when overidentified, the Lover can dissolve into addiction, dependency, or lack of boundaries.

 Mature Lover energy expresses itself as: